How to Animate SVGs with CSS

-First of all, we will need to draw the shapes and objects which we want to animate.
-You can use applications like Sketch, Adobe Illustrator, or Inkscape to create one.
+First, we need to create the shapes and objects we wish to animate.
+Tools like Sketch, Adobe Illustrator, or Inkscape are perfect for this task.

-For this example, I have drawn a cloudy sky as the backdrop, and a rocket ship shooting upwards, flames included:
+For this example, I have designed a scene with a cloudy sky and a rocket shooting upwards, complete with flames:

-Launch Terminal or Command Prompt, and install SVGO with this command line:
+Open Terminal or Command Prompt and install SVGO with this command:

 [sudo] npm install -g svgo